 - Choose mid-length or longer

-Even a basic outfit (jeans + t-shirt) looks refined with the right trench.
+Even jeans and a basic t-shirt look intentional with the right trench.

 7. Wide-Leg Trousers + Fitted Top (Proportion Control)

-This is one of the most important styling principles.
+This combination is built on one of the most important styling principles: balance of volume.

-Common mistake: wide top + wide trousers → shapeless look.
+Common mistake: wide top + wide trousers → loss of shape.

 8. Minimal Sneakers + Structured Outfit (Modern Luxury)